niplav/site/china.md

 	3. Maybe this changes if a really good future requires philosophical or even [metaphilosophical competence](https://www.lesswrong.com/posts/CCgvJHpbvc7Lm8ZS8/metaphilosophical-competence-can-t-be-disentangled-from), and if US politicians (or the US population) have this trait significantly more than Chinese politicians (or the Chinese population).
 I think that *if* the social technology of liberalism is surprisingly philosophically powerful, then this could be the case.
 But I'd be pretty surprised.
 5. Xi Jinping (or the type of person that would be his successor, if he dies before TAI) don't strike me as being as uncaring (or even [malevolent](https://forum.effectivealtruism.org/posts/LpkXtFXdsRd4rG8Kb/reducing-long-term-risks-from-malevolent-actors)) as truly bad dictators during history.
 The PRC hasn't started any wars, or started killing large portions of its population.
 	1. The glaring exception is the [genocide of the Uyghurs](https://en.wikipedia.org/wiki/Genocide_of_Uyghurs), for which quantifying the badness is a separate exercise.
+	2. One way I tend to think about dictators is to model them as being very high in paranoia and ambition, but not necessarily malevolence.
+Many cases of [democide](https://en.wikipedia.org/wiki/Democide) or assassinations are then more motivated by fear around losing existing power to incumbents.
+In cases where a dictator controls many superinteligent AI systems as a global hegemon, it's plausible that their paranoia is alleviated<sub>20%</sub> or redirected towards non-human threats<sub>55%</sub> (such as aliens, natural disasters, the AI systems under their control &c).
+In such cases cruelty towards human populations would be unnecessary.
 6. Living in the PRC doesn't seem that bad, on a day-to-day level, for an average citizen.
 Most people, I imagine, just do their job, spend time with their family and friends, go shopping, eat, care for their children &c.
       1. Many, I imagine, sometimes miss certain freedoms/are stifled by censorship/discrimination due to authoritarianism.
 But I wouldn't trade away 10% of my lifespan to avoid a PRC-like life.
       2. Probably the most impressive example of humans being lifted out of poverty, ever, is the economic development of the PRC from 1975 to now.
       3. One of my ex-partners was Chinese and had lived there for the first 20 years of her life, and it really didn't sound like her life was much worse than outside of China—maybe she had to work a bit harder, and China was more sexist.

-> There's of course some aspects of the PRC that make me uneasy.
-I don't have a great idea of how expansionist/controlling the PRC is in relation to the world.
+> There's of course some aspects of the PRC that make me uneasy, and I don't have a great idea of how expansionist/controlling the PRC is in relation to the world.
 Historically, an event that stands out to me is the sudden halt of the [Ming treasure voyages](https://en.wikipedia.org/wiki/Ming_treasure_voyages), for which the [cause of cessation](https://en.wikipedia.org/wiki/Ming_treasure_voyages#Cause_of_cessation)